 While some settling of a home is normal, especially if it is new construction, extreme settling, shrinking, bulging or expansion will cause your foundation to crack.
 Too much moisture can lead to soil expansion, putting pressure on your foundation, while too little moisture can cause soil shrinkage, which can lead to foundation settling or cracking.
 Routine home maintenance and landscaping can drastically reduce the likelihood of this happening, which is why insurers commonly deny foundation claims associated with this type of damage.

-To maintain optimal moisture levels, consider watering your foundation during dry seasons and ensure that your home has good drainage systems in place, such as gutters and downspouts, to keep water away from your foundation.
+To maintain optimal moisture levels, consider watering your foundation during dry seasons and ensuring that your home has good drainage systems, such as gutters and downspouts, to keep water away from it.
 If you live in an area experiencing a drought, check with your local city officials on ways you can maintain your yard in accordance with mandated water restrictions.

 Insurance Home

-The policy exclusions are listed in your home policy contract, which is typically about 20-30 pages long.
+Policy exclusions are listed in your home policy contract, which is typically about 20 to 30 pages.
 To locate exclusions related to your home’s foundation, check the policy index for Section I exclusions.
 Section I is the property coverages portion of your policy, whereas Section II pertains to personal liability.
 If you have a digital copy of your policy, do a simple keyword search for the word “foundation” to discover where your insurance specifically mentions how and if your foundation is covered from loss.

 What to do if you experience foundation damage